Synthetic G-jet-structures in modal homotopy type theory: Structures on -manifolds

-\end{enumerate} \end{proof} We are interested in the case $D\equiv\DD_e$ for $e:V$ meaning that $M$ is a microformal $\DD_e$-space if $\prod_{x:M}\|\DD_x\simeq\DD_e\|_{-1}$.
+\end{enumerate} \end{proof} We are interested in the case $D\equiv\DD_e$ for $e:V$ meaning that $M$ is a formal $\DD_e$-space if $\prod_{x:M}\|\DD_x\simeq\DD_e\|$.
 In \ref{generate-manifolds} we saw, that we can ``pullback'' the structure of a $V$-manifold along a formally étale map.
-Microformal $\DD_e$-spaces behave the same way by virtue of the 2-cell we already saw in \ref{differential-as-2-cell}. \begin{lemma} Let $M$ be a microformal $\DD_e$-space.
-For any formally étale $\varphi:N\to M$, $N$ is also a microformal $\DD_e$-space and there is the triangle:
+Formal $\DD_e$-spaces behave the same way by virtue of the 2-cell we already saw in \ref{differential-as-2-cell}. \begin{lemma} Let $M$ be a formal $\DD_e$-space.
+For any formally étale $\varphi:N\to M$, $N$ is also a formal $\DD_e$-space and there is the triangle:

 \end{lemma} \begin{proof} First, the triangle in the statement exists for a formally étale map between any types, if $\BAut(\DD_e)$ is replaced with the universe: